Collective animal behavior: Protection from predators

 Several anti-predator functions of animal aggregations have been proposed.
-One potential method by which fish schools or bird flocks may thwart predators is the ‘predator confusion effect’ proposed and demonstrated by Milinski and Heller (1978).
+One potential method by which fish schools or bird flocks may thwart predators is the 'predator confusion effect' proposed and demonstrated by Milinski and Heller (1978).
 This theory is based on the idea that it becomes difficult for predators to pick out individual prey from groups because the many moving targets create a sensory overload of the predator's visual channel.
 Milinski and Heller's findings have been corroborated both in experiment and computer simulations.

 A second potential anti-predator effect of animal aggregations is the "many eyes" hypothesis.
 This theory states that as the size of the group increases, the task of scanning the environment for predators can be spread out over many individuals.
 Not only does this mass collaboration presumably provide a higher level of vigilance, it could also allow more time for individual feeding.

 A third hypothesis for an anti-predatory effect of animal aggregation is the "encounter dilution" effect.
 Hamilton, for instance, proposed that the aggregation of animals was due to a "selfish" avoidance of a predator and was thus a form of cover-seeking.
 Another formulation of the theory was given by Turner and Pitcher and was viewed as a combination of detection and attack probabilities.
 In the detection component of the theory, it was suggested that potential prey might benefit by living together since a predator is less likely to chance upon a single group than a scattered distribution.
 In the attack component, it was thought that an attacking predator is less likely to eat a particular animal when a greater number of individuals are present.
 In sum, an individual has an advantage if it is in the larger of two groups, assuming that the probability of detection and attack does not increase disproportionately with the size of the group.

+A fourth theory proposes that "predator-prey survival pressure" could directly drive the evolution of collective behavior, as a result of passive space extrusion and polarization induced by the presence of predators.